x-govuk/govuk-form-builder/README.md

 labels](https://govuk-form-builder.netlify.com/introduction/labels-hints-and-legends/)
 on text fields requires only a single argument.

+## Documentation 📚

+The gem comes with [a full guide](https://govuk-form-builder.netlify.com/) that covers most aspects of day-to-day use, along with code and output examples.
+The guide is generated from the builder itself so it will always be up to date.

 If you're still not sure what a form builder is or how it works, don't worry!
-[This screencast](https://www.youtube.com/watch?v=PhoFZ0qXAlA) should give you an idea of what's on offer and [the official guide](https://govuk-form-builder.netlify.com) goes into a bit more depth on how everything works 😅
+[This screencast](https://www.youtube.com/watch?v=PhoFZ0qXAlA) should give you an idea of what's on offer and the official guide goes into a bit more depth on how everything works.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d4c50b8d-6ca3-4797-9ab3-6e0731c72b44/deploy-status)](https://app.netlify.com/sites/govuk-form-builder/deploys)

-## What's included
+## What's included 🧳

 * 100% compatibility with the GOV.UK Design System
 * Full control of labels, hints, fieldsets and legends